Sentinel Chain Price Reaches $0.0010 on Exchanges (SENC)

-Sentinel Chain (CURRENCY:SENC) traded 2.5% lower against the US dollar during the 1-day period ending at 10:00 AM E.T. on August 2nd.
-Over the last week, Sentinel Chain has traded up 0.4% against the US dollar.
-One Sentinel Chain coin can now be purchased for $0.0010 or 0.00000003 BTC on popular exchanges.
-Sentinel Chain has a market capitalization of $197,139.65 and $65,376.00 worth of Sentinel Chain was traded on exchanges in the last 24 hours.
+Sentinel Chain (CURRENCY:SENC) traded 4.9% higher against the US dollar during the 1-day period ending at 19:00 PM E.T. on August 4th.
+Sentinel Chain has a total market capitalization of $203,434.59 and $53,275.00 worth of Sentinel Chain was traded on exchanges in the last day.
+One Sentinel Chain coin can currently be purchased for $0.0010 or 0.00000003 BTC on popular cryptocurrency exchanges.
+Over the last seven days, Sentinel Chain has traded up 3.7% against the US dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.